 We believe that the current marketplace of EDGARization companies is highly fragmented, with literally dozens of small to medium size companies located throughout the country.
 As such, we believe that there is an opportunity for a publicly traded EDGARization company to acquire several, smaller and established EDGARization companies with already-established customer bases.
 We hope to use our common stock as payment for any potential acquisitions.
-Accordingly, we intend to begin researching potential acquisitions or other suitable business partners which will assist us in realizing our business objectives.
-As of the date of this report, we have not identified any potential acquisition candidates.
+Accordingly, we began researching potential acquisitions or other suitable business partners which will assist us in realizing our business objectives.
+As of the date of this report, we have had informal discussions with potential acquisition candidates although we have not entered into any formal agreements.
 We cannot guaranty that we will acquire any other third party, or that in the event that we acquire another entity, this acquisition will increase the value of our common stock.
 Our acquisition strategy is designed to complement our core business.